 💁🏻♀️⏱ Queue Tips!
 Stewards generally give about 30 minutes warning before tent checks, so it is useful for at least one of you to always stay in the Queue to warn the other to return, or to make friends in the Queue to text you in case of tent checks or to vouch for you, if necessary.
 If you need to leave for longer than 30 minutes (for example, to take a shower at the gym or to eat a proper meal), it is best to time it right after a tent check.

 - Keep your Queue Card with you at all times!
 This is your most valuable asset.
 You are 💩 out of luck if you lose your Queue Card, so guard it with your tennis-loving life.
-Last year I kept our Queue Cards in a fanny pack I wore the whole time (even while sleeping!).
+I kept our Queue Cards in a fanny pack I wore the whole time (even while sleeping!) together with other valuables.
 Others put them in plastic ticket holders on lanyards worn around the neck.

 Eat, Sleep, Queue, Repeat